Marion Rose

 HONOURING FEELINGS

-DIFFERENTIATING BETWEEN NEEDS-FEELINGS AND FEELINGS-FEELINGS
+DIFFERENTIATING BETWEEN NEEDS-FEELINGS AND HEALING-FEELINGS

 HONOURING FEELINGS, MIND AND SOUL AS WELL AS THE BODY